New Numerical Invariants of an Unfolding of a Polycycle "Tears of the Heart": Introduction

 \subsection{Estimates of the monodromy mapping}

 The following technical lemma will play an important role in proving Theorems~\ref{thm:inv2} and~\ref{thm:inv3}.

 \begin{lemma} Consider a local one-parametric unfolding of a monodromic hyperbolic polycycle such that only one separatrix connection of the original polycycle is broken with non-zero speed with respect to the parameter $\eps$.
-Let $\nu < 1$ be the product of the characteristic numbers of the saddles encountered along the polycycle.
+Let $\nu < 1$ be the product of the characteristic numbers of the saddles encountered along the polycycle and assume that these characteristic numbers are irrational.
 Then there exists a $C^1$-smooth chart for the first return map $f_\varepsilon$ of the perturbed polycycle such that in this chart we have \begin{itemize} \item[1)] $f_0(x)=Cx^\nu$; \item[2)] the map $f_\eps$ admits the following estimates in a domain $\{(x,\eps)\mid \varepsilon > 0, \; 1>x>\varepsilon/2\}$\footnote{We assume that for the positive values of $\eps$ the unstable separatrix involved in the broken connection goes to the ``monodromic side'' of the broken polycycle, so that the sparkling connections become possible.}:

 with $k(\varepsilon)=O(\eps^{1-\nu})$. \end{itemize} \end{lemma}